FAQ: Legislature, Regulation, and Guidelines

 - Inspector Training Program: Division of Select Agents and Toxins (DSAT) has trained individuals associated with our Federal Partners.
 The goal of the program is to provide the knowledge, skills and experience to Federal partners outside of the Federal Select Agent Program to enable them to conduct “internal” inspections of registered entities they own and operate or fund, or to conduct joint inspections with the Federal Select Agent Program.

-The CDC/NIH publication, “Biosafety in Microbiological and Biomedical Laboratories” (BMBL), currently in its fifth edition, serves as a nationally and internationally recognized source for the standards and special microbiological practices, safety equipment, and facilities to work with a variety of infectious agents in various laboratory settings.
+The CDC/NIH publication, “Biosafety in Microbiological and Biomedical Laboratories” (BMBL), currently in its sixth edition, serves as a nationally and internationally recognized source for the standards and special microbiological practices, safety equipment, and facilities to work with a variety of infectious agents in various laboratory settings.
 The BMBL utilizes 4 biosafety levels (BSL 1 through 4) for work with pathogenic microorganisms based upon a risk assessment.

 The select agent regulations (42 CFR Part 73, 7 CFR Part 331, and 9 CFR Part 121) require an entity to develop and implement a written biosafety plan that is commensurate with the risk of the agent or toxin, given its intended use (see, for example, 42 CFR 73.12(a)).
 In developing the biosafety plan, the regulations state that the entity should consider: